marcin-brzozowski/microcks-examples-generator/README.md

-# microcks-examples-generator
+# OpenAPI-MEGA
-This repository contains a CLI application for generating Microcks examples documents from OpenAPI spec
+The purpose of the OpenAPI Mega Examples Generator App (OpenAPI-MEGA) is to facilitate generating examples of the resource defined by OpenAPI documents.